 In this article, we’ll take a detailed look at two options you might be considering: Bluehost vs Wix.
 I’ll explain what both offer, dig into all the key features you need to know about, and I’ll let you know which one I recommend.

 Here’s what we’re going to cover.
 You can click on the quick links to jump straight to different parts of this article.

-Bluehost vs Wix: Which Web Hosting Choice is Best (Comparison and Review)
+Bluehost vs Wix: Which Web Hosting Choice is Best (Comparison and Review) in 2022

 - An Important Distinction

 - SSL Certificate

 - CDN (Content Delivery Network)